-Welcome to our 2022 Transparency report
+Welcome to our 2023 Transparency report

 At PwC, our purpose is to build trust in society and solve important problems.
-We're a network of firms in 152 countries with more than 327,000 people who are committed to delivering quality in assurance, advisory and tax services.
-We are committed to driving a strong culture of quality and excellence that is core to our purpose.
+We're a network of firms in 151 countries with more than 364,000 people who are committed to delivering quality in assurance, advisory and tax services.
+We're committed to driving a strong culture of quality and excellence that is core to our purpose.

-In June 2021, we unveiled The New Equation, PwC's landmark global strategy, which responds to fundamental changes in the world, including technological disruption, climate change, fractured geopolitics and the effects of the COVID-19 pandemic.
-The New Equation is based on analysis of global trends and thousands of conversations with clients and stakeholders.
-It builds on more than a decade of sustained revenue growth and continued investment.
-The New Equation focuses on two interconnected needs that clients face in the coming years.
-The first is to build trust, which has never been more important, nor more difficult.
-The second is to deliver sustained outcomes in an environment where competition and the risk of disruption are more intense than ever and societal expectations have never been greater.
-Under The New Equation we are investing in new capabilities in areas that are central to our strategy-including environmental, social, and governance (ESG).
-We are also teaming across the firm and transforming the way we work, finding new ways to deliver quality and value by harnessing the power of our people and technology.
-We continue to effectively draw on the deep technical knowledge and experience of our non-audit professionals to develop a deeper understanding of our audit clients' processes and financial reporting risks, which leads to a better audit, including more insightful feedback to management and the audit committee.
+PwC's global strategy, The New Equation, responds to fundamental changes in the world, including technological disruption, climate change and fractured geopolitics.
+The New Equation focuses on two interconnected needs that clients face:

+- to build trust, which has never been more important, nor more difficult; and - to deliver sustained outcomes in an environment where competition and the risk of disruption are more intense than ever, and societal expectations have never been greater.

+Under The New Equation we're investing in new capabilities in areas that are central to our strategy-including environmental, social, and governance (ESG).
+We're also teaming across the firm and transforming the way we work, finding new ways to deliver quality and value by harnessing the power of our people and technology.
+We continue to effectively draw on the deep technical knowledge and experience of our people to develop a deeper understanding of our audit clients' processes and financial reporting risks-which leads to a better audit, including more insightful feedback to management and the audit committee.
 This ready access to specialists in areas including, but not limited to, climate, human capital, cybersecurity, valuation and tax will continue to support the quality of our work as the environment in which we and our clients operate becomes increasingly complex.

-As part of The New Equation strategy, the PwC network is making an incremental US\$3bn investment in quality.
-This includes a US\$1bn investment in a multi-year programme to deliver a new audit ecosystem-one that is human-led, tech-powered and data-driven.
-It will enable us to make continuous improvements to audit quality by further standardizing, simplifying, centralizing and automating our audit work, transforming the experience for our clients and our people.
+As part of The New Equation strategy, the PwC Network is making an incremental US \$3B investment in quality.
+This includes a US \$1B investment in a five-year programme to deliver a next generation audit ecosystem that is human-led, tech-powered and data-driven.
+It will enable us to make continuous improvements to audit quality by further standardizing, simplifying, centralizing and automating our audit work, transforming the experience for our stakeholders and our people.

-We are looking at new ways of securely ingesting and using data to identify risks, detect anomalies and surface insights, with built-in checks that enhance audit quality.
+We're looking at new ways of securely engaging and using data to identify risks, detect anomalies and surface insights, with built-in checks that enhance audit quality.
 Intuitive, guided experiences and workflows will help our people and clients complete the right tasks at the right time, adapting and scaling in response to the needs and complexities of each engagement.